Car emissions types and impacts

 Europe has also introduced the Real Driving Emissions (RDE) test for some emissions which effectively supercedes WLTP in effectiveness, since tests are carried out on real roads using a Portable Emissions Measurement System (PEMS).

 RDE testing involves driving vehicles fitted with a PEMS on a route containing three sections - urban, rural, and motorway.
 The sections must be completed in that order, with speeds of < 60 km/h, 60-90 km/h, and > 90 km/h aimed for respectively, where conditions allow.
 Each section covers at least 16 km and accounts for around a third of the complete test.

 A phased implementation of RDE (as well as WLTP) will see official emissions figures effectively increase as tests begin to return more accurate results.
 RDE initially came into force in September 2017, with all new vehicles needing to be tested using the new protocol from September 2019.

 Reflecting the improved accuracy of RDE, NGC has partnered with Emissions Analytics who conduct RDE monitoring and publish an EQUA Index for each measured pollutant.

 Images show 'rolling-road' (dynamometer) and Real Driving Emissions (RDE) testing.
 Images courtesy of European Commission Joint Research Centre (left) and WhatCar?

 According to a report by the Royal College of Physicians, in the UK around 40,000 premature deaths each year are attributable to outdoor air pollution.
 Effects of air pollution have been linked to a number of conditions, with road traffic emissions having a significant impact on air quality.

 Carbon Dioxide (CO2)

-Each year an estimated 30 billion tonnes of carbon dioxide are emitted due to human activity, 2% of which originates from the United Kingdom.
+Each year an estimated 36 billion tonnes of carbon dioxide are emitted due to human activity, 1% of which originates from the United Kingdom.